Anilkumar7182/Rollover/README.md

 # Rollover
-this is a Demo for git &amp; github class
+this is a Demo for git &amp; github class.